robOcity/ai-course/exercises/constraint-satisfaction-exercise.md

 * Assign answers to question while not violating any constraints.
 * Know that questions can have the same answer.
-* Search in alphabetic order.
+* Search in numeric order.

 _Use __Depth First Search__ only check constraints after assignment and do not perform constraint propagation._